This is the second story in a two-part feature about Vote Early Day and Vote for Your LIfe voting initiatives. For the first story, click here.

 “We’re working to activate nationally and in 20 cities across the country, like Atlanta, Detroit, New York and Los Angeles.
 We’re going coast to coast and many of [the activities] will lean into pop-up art installations,” Zorick says.
 “Our activations are drawing visibility to young people and first-time voters on how they can be voting early, and what their options are.”

-As the American citizenry has grown more diverse, and as more Americans have obtained the right to vote, participation in the electoral process has actually declined.
+As the American citizenry has grown more diverse, participation in the electoral process has actually declined.
 Of eligible voters, 60% cast a ballot in the 2016 election, according to the United States Elections Project, run by University of Florida political science professor Michael P. McDonald.

-In the 19th century, when voting was, in practice, restricted to property-owning white men, more than 80% of eligible voters cast a ballot in each U.S. election.
+In the 19th century, when voting was restricted to property-owning white men, 80% of eligible voters cast a ballot in each election.

 Voting rights groups borrowing from the 19th century playbook—albeit loosely and perhaps unwittingly—are on to something.
 Research by the non-profit Civic Nation indicates that early-voting initiatives increase voter turnout.